nikoschalikias/travel-cork-athens-june2022/tasks.md

 - [ ] 18.
 Review Amazon photo chemicals
 - [ ] 19.
 Review photo chemicals can buy from Athens
 - [ ] 20.
 Check Jennys dates for annual leave
+- [ ] 21.
+Review the proccesss for my vodafone number to cosmote